 If you are mostly looking for a tool that will help you book meetings between groups of people at your company, then you can’t go wrong with Doodle.
 This simple software automatically adjusts for time zones and offers numerous ways to schedule events — for instance, you can poll people on the best day or time to meet or let them pick from what times you choose to make available.
 Doodle offers a free Doodle poll creator as well as two premium levels, a Pro account and a Team account that can handle up to 5 users.
 While Doodle doesn’t offer as many features as the other software listed here, that is reflected in its affordable price tag, making it a good option for people looking for a stripped-down scheduling tool without a lot of extras.

 Ready to discover which appointment setting software is right for your business?
-TechnologyAdvice can help.
-Check out our appointment setting software comparison tool to discover unbiased recommendations based on your business’ needs.
+TechnologyAdvice can help you find the right Calendly alternatives.
+Check out our Appointment Setting Software Guide to discover see our unbiased recommendations.